-Census Towns as per Census 2011 exhibit urban characteristics, but have not not been formally declared urban by statute / law.
-Across allcensus towns the sanitation profile is observed to be worse than the statutory towns in the state.
-While Statutory Towns display a more traditional picture of decreased sanitation
+Census Towns as per Census 2011 exhibit urban characteristics, but have not been formally declared urban by statute / law.
+Across all census towns the sanitation profile is observed to be worse than the statutory towns in the State.
+While Statutory Towns display a more traditional picture of decreased sanitation infrastructure as city

-As the urban population grows and more census towns will be incorporated as urban areas by the state government, sanitation in these areas will also fall under the purview of the urban sanitation policy in the state.
+As the urban population grows and more census towns will be incorporated as urban areas by the State Government, sanitation in these areas will also fall under the purview of the urban sanitation policy in the State.